Clementi, Singapore: Politics

 Clementi was last an independent political constituency in the 1984 general election.
-Clementi now comes under the West Coast GRC (West Coast ward), Jurong GRC (Clementi ward) and Holland-Bukit Timah GRC (Ulu Pandan & Bukit Timah wards).
+Clementi now comes under the West Coast-Jurong West GRC (West Coast ward), Jurong East-Bukit Batok GRC (Clementi ward) and Holland-Bukit Timah GRC (Ulu Pandan & Bukit Timah wards).

 West Coast GRC is led by Minister for Transport, S Iswaran, and Minister for National Development, Desmond Lee.The constituency first faced a challenge from the Workers' Party in the 1997 general election.
 Since then, the constituency has received walkovers in both the 2001 and 2006 general elections.

 In the 2011 general election, the PAP slate for five-member West Coast GRC, comprising Lim Hng Kiang, S. Iswaran, Arthur Fong, Lawrence Wong Shyun Tsai and Foo Mee Har, faced a contest against the Reform Party led by Kenneth Jeyaretnam.

 Clementi was drawn into Jurong GRC after the electoral boundaries changed as a result of the 2015 general elections.
 The PAP-Jurong GRC team won 79.28% of the votes in that election.
-Dr Tan Wu Meng currently represents the Clementi division after winning a seat in the 2015 General Elections.
+Tan Wu Meng currently represents the Clementi division after winning a seat in the 2015 General Elections.

-Currently, West Coast Town Council office is still being occupied in this very location at the Clementi Mall, but it is now meant for residents in Dover, Pandan Gardens, Teban Gardens and West Coast.
+Currently, West Coast Town Council office is still situated at the Clementi Mall, but it is now meant for residents in Dover, Pandan Gardens, Teban Gardens and West Coast.